fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-azure-CosmosDB.md

 # Introduction
 This article describes collaborating with Azure Cosmos DB APIs directly from Vantiq.

-In this document, describe how to do the following from Vantiq's Procedures to Cosmos DB.
+This document describes how to do the following from Vantiq's Procedures to Cosmos DB.

 - Create Documents (data records)
 - Retrieve a list of Documents
 - Retrieve the specific documents with a query